Woman faces charges for assault with scissors - Salisbury Post

 When the dispute resumed, Little allegedly cut the other woman, who was transported to Novant Health Rowan Medical Center with cuts on her left arm and hand.

 Little was booked into the Rowan County Detention Center with a $10,000 secure bond.
-She told sheriff’s deputies that the other woman instigated the fight.
+She told sheriff’s deputies the other woman instigated the fight.

 Police investigating confrontation involving shots fired

-SALISBURY — Police are analyzing video footage after an incident in which shots were fired into the air during a... read more
+SALISBURY — Police are analyzing video footage after shots were fired into the air during a confrontation near the intersection... read more